 Nigah QueerFest in New Delhi, India, began in 2007 as an attempt to create queer culture in the Indian capital, for and by queer people themselves.
 The festival has now grown to a full ten days arts festival, which features films, photography, talks workshops, performances and parties held i November – December at several venues in the Indian capital.
 The festival is organized by Nigah, which is a queer collective that works on issues of gender and sexuality.

-The Pride in Art Society, Canada, creates opportunities for dialogue between queer artists from different disciplines, encourages visibility and appreciation of queer art and artists through the presentation of events, including a multidiciplinary Pride Arts Festival in Vancouver, Canada.
+Pride in Art Society, Canada, creates opportunities for dialogue between queer artists from different disciplines, encourages visibility and appreciation of queer art and artists through the presentation of events, including a multidiciplinary Pride Arts Festival in Vancouver, Canada.
 You can find ‘Pride in Art Society’ and the Queer Arts Festival on Facebook.
+The festival is held in the end July and begining of August.

 Queer Pin@y Conference at UCLA, US.
 QPC is an annual conference that brings together queer Pilipino and Pilipino Americans and their allies to engage issues relevant to our communities, through workshops, dialogue, art, community building, and celebration.